 In the ordinary course of our business, we receive written notices from third parties claiming that certain content in our network or on one or more of our websites infringe their copyrights and threatening to take legal actions against us.
 We have in the past received claims that content and games on our websites infringes third parties' copyrights and requesting us to cease distribution, marketing or displaying such content or games on our websites.
 Based on our knowledge, we do not think any such allegations are substantiated.
-However, claims alleging copyright infringement or other claims arising from the content accessible through our distributed computing network, or on our websites or through our other services, such as any potential legal proceeding initiated by MPA or MPAA members, with or without merit, may lead to damage awards and/or court orders, diversion of our management's attention and financial resources and negative publicity affecting our brand and reputation, and therefore adversely affect our results of operations and business prospects.
+However, claims alleging copyright infringement or other claims arising from the content accessible through our distributed computing network, or on our websites or through our other services, such as any potential legal proceeding initiated by MPAA members or the Motion Picture Association Inc., or MPA, with or without merit, may lead to damage awards and/or court orders, diversion of our management's attention and financial resources and negative publicity affecting our brand and reputation, and therefore adversely affect our results of operations and business prospects.

-We were subject to a total of 176 lawsuits, 104 lawsuits and 71 lawsuits in China for alleged copyright infringement in 2011, 2012, and 2013, respectively.
-Approximately 94.9% of these lawsuits were rejected by relevant PRC courts, withdrawn by the plaintiffs or settled as of December 31, 2013.
-Among these lawsuits, we have only lost three lawsuits where we were ordered to pay monetary damage in the amount of RMB56,350 (US\$9,286).
-As of September 30, 2013, we accrued approximately US\$0.45 million in litigation expenses related to cases filed before then, which included amounts owed pursuant to out-of-court settlements.
-As of December 31, 2013, we have 22 copyright infringement lawsuits pending against us with an aggregate amount of claimed damages of approximately RMB15.8 million (US\$2.6 million) and the majority of such amount relates to claims against the Gougou website.
+We were subject to a total of 176 lawsuits, 114 lawsuits, 72 lawsuits and 4 lawsuits in China for alleged copyright infringement in 2011, 2012, 2013 and the three months ended March 31, 2014, respectively.
+Approximately 96.4% of these lawsuits were rejected by relevant PRC courts, withdrawn by the plaintiffs or settled as of March 31, 2014.
+Among these lawsuits, we have only lost three lawsuits where we were ordered to pay monetary damage in the amount of RMB56,350 (US\$9,054).
+As of March 31, 2014, we accrued approximately US\$1.0 million in litigation expenses related to cases filed before then, which included US\$0.8 million in copyright infringement litigation.
+Such amounts included amounts owed pursuant to out-of-court settlements.
+As of March 31, 2014, we had 17 copyright infringement lawsuits pending against us with an aggregate amount of claimed damages of approximately RMB16.3 million (US\$2.6 million).
+Between March 31, 2014 and the date of this prospectus, 8 out of 17 copyright infringement lawsuits pending were settled.
+The settlement of these copyright infringement lawsuits reduced the aggregate amount of claimed damages against us from approximately RMB16.3 million (US\$2.6 million) to RMB0.7 million (US\$0.1 million).

 The copyright infringement lawsuits pending against us involve claims alleging copyright infringement arising in connection with videos available on Xunlei Kankan and third-party content allegedly accessible through links provided by Gougou, a web search engine.
-In

-December 2010, we sold the domain name, trademark rights and copyright interests in software relating to Gougou to a third party.
+In December 2010, we sold the domain name, trademark rights and copyright interests in software relating to Gougou to a third party.
 As part of the purchase agreement, the third-party buyer assumed all existing and future liabilities related to Gougou, including liabilities resulting from intellectual property claims by third parties, and agreed to indemnify us for any future losses from such liabilities.
-However, the risk remains that the buyer may either become unwilling or, through liquidation or other events, unable to honor its obligations under the purchase agreement to assume liabilities related to Gougou, in which case we may be held liable for any liabilities related to Gougou.
+However, the risk remains that the buyer may either become unwilling or, through liquidation or other events, unable to honor its obligations under the purchase agreement to assume liabilities related to Gougou, in which case we may be held liabile for any liabilities related to Gougou.